-How to keep records (and win your case)
+Evidence gathering in employment disputes: How to keep records (and win your case)

 If an employer is looking to bring an end to your employment, or make decisions about you that might be discriminatory and therefore not following employment laws that are in place to protect you, it is likely there will be some evidence of this; it is just a matter of finding it and exposing them.

-So, how do you know what will be useful evidence and what do you do with it?
+How do you know what will be useful evidence and what do you do with it?

-Trust your gut
+Trust your instincts

-That means that your employer must treat you in a manner that does not undermine you, make you feel that you cannot trust them to honour the terms and the spirit of your contract or make you feel that you have no alternative but to leave.
-Your employer is also under a duty not to make discriminatory decisions or treat you in this fashion.
+That means that your employer must treat you in a manner that does not undermine you.
+They should not make you feel that you cannot trust them to honour the terms and the spirit of your contract.
+They should not make you feel that you have no alternative but to leave.

-Keep a diary of events
+Keep a record of events

-Secondly, keep your own extensive records.
-You must be able to recall the sequence of events and being able to give evidence of events from records made at the time is much more compelling.
+Being able to give evidence about events from records made at the time is much more compelling.

 How to record meetings

-Also, record the length of the meeting – it is often quite telling to a Tribunal that a meeting that is said to have lasted only five minutes could have contained as much information as it is alleged to have in your employer’s notes.
+Also, record the length of the meeting – it is often quite telling to a tribunal that a meeting that is said to have lasted only five minutes could have contained as much information as it is alleged to have in your employer’s notes.

 Compiling evidence to present to your employer

-In our experience, the best way of doing this is to put your evidence into a file like a lever arch one, and then using tabs and an index, as outlined below.
+In our experience, the best way of doing this is to put your evidence into a file like a lever arch one, and then use tabs and an index, as outlined below.

-Tabs can be bought from any stationary retailer and each tab will have a number or letter on it.
+Tabs can be bought from any stationery retailer and each tab will have a number or letter on it.
 Make sure you place the tabs in order from A – Z or 1 – 20 etc.

 It’s best not to replicate email chains, so try to include one email chain as one document and then don’t add any part of that email chain again.